delphix/mariadb-plugin/docs/docs/Provisioning.md

          Password for the VDB db user.

       - BaseDir
-         MySQL installation directory.
+         MariaDB installation directory.
 This is where the location of */bin/mysql*

       - VDB Port
-         MySQL database port for the VDB.
+         MariaDB database port for the VDB.

       - VDB Server ID
-         MySQL server id for the VDB.
+         MariaDB server id for the VDB.
 This server id must be non-zero and greater than the dsource server id.

       - Mount Location
          This is the mount directory for Delphix VDB on the Target host.